 The Russian - Ukraine conflict that started on the 24 of February 2022 has magnified uncertainty in all economic sectors including financial services and insurance.

-The Company continues to actively monitor the developments and assess the impact of the sanctions currently being imposed.
-IVALIFE has an insignificant level of exposure to Russian policyholders and does not have any asset exposures to Russia/Ukraine.
+The Israeli/Gaza conflict in 2023 has continued to increase the level of geopolitical tensions across the world.
+IVALIFE has an insignificant level of exposure to policyholders in these territories and does not have any asset exposures in those regions.
 As a result, there is no direct impact on the business performance.
-Nonetheless, the conflict itself created instability within the international financial market which has had an indirect impact on the value of the Company's underlying investments.
-More importantly the Maltese economy has limited dependency on Russian investors and therefore it is not anticipated that there will be any material deterioration in the broader business environment in which IVALIFE operates.
+Nonetheless, these conflicts created instability within the international financial market which has had an indirect impact on the value of the Company's underlying investments.